-If your garburator has suddenly stopped working, check if the circuit breaker has tripped in your circuit panel.
-There may also be a separate circuit breaker on the disposal itself usually a red "reset" button.
+Pro Tip: If your garburator suddenly stops working, first check if the circuit breaker has tripped on your circuit panel.
+There's often a separate circuit breaker on the disposal itself, typically a red "reset" button.
 If resetting the circuit breaker works, you're in the clear!
-However, if your garburator trips the breaker again, there's likely a shortage in the wiring, and it's time to call a professional.
+However, if your garburator continues to trip the breaker, there's likely a wiring shortage, and it's time to call a professional like Mr. Rooter.

 Garburator Care Tips

-- Never dispose of potato peels, eggshells, fish skins, large amounts of grease, or coffee grounds in your garburator.
+- Avoid disposing of potato peels, eggshells, fish skins, large amounts of grease, or coffee grounds in your garburator.

 - Regularly freshen your garburator by grinding lemon juice and ice cubes, or ice cubes and dish soap.
-You may have heard that grinding a lemon half can help too, but we recommend you avoid grinding citrus with the peel still on.
-While this will clean your disposal, it may also lead to clogs.
+Avoid grinding citrus with the peel still on to prevent clogs.

-- Try treating your disposal on a monthly basis with a mixture of vinegar and baking soda to remove buildup and harmful bacteria.
-Pour ½ cup of baking soda, followed by ½ cup of distilled white vinegar, down the drain with the disposal while it's turned off.
-Let it sit until the foaming stops.
-Rinse with water and drain.
+- Treat your disposal monthly with a mixture of vinegar and baking soda to remove buildup and harmful bacteria.
+Pour ½ cup of baking soda, followed by ½ cup of distilled white vinegar down the drain with the disposal turned off.
+Let it sit until the foaming stops, then rinse with water and drain.

 Whether your garburator shuts off on its own or makes an alarming grinding noise, you can count on Mr. Rooter for professional garburator repair and garburator installation.
-Garbage disposals can be complicated to repair.
-Trust the licensed experts at Mr. Rooter to repair your garburator and restore your kitchen to normal.
+Garbage disposals can be complicated to repair using DIY methods.
+Trust the licensed experts at Mr. Rooter to repair your garbage disposal and restore your kitchen to its like-new condition.

 Find Mr. Rooter Garburator Repair Proffessionals in Your Local Area